lifewatch/elab-documentation/docs/user-guide.md

 Through this interactive section of the LifeWatch.be portal users can upload their own data using a standard data format, and choose from several web services, models and applications to process the data.

 ## Discover webservices
-This page helps you choose the right web services by applying different filters.
+This page helps you choose the right web services by **applying different filters**.
 For example, click on 'Marine', 'Taxonomy' and 'Aphia/WoRMS'.
 It will show you a list of services you can choose from to process your data.

 ![Screenshot (10)](https://github.com/lifewatch/elab-documentation/assets/144227108/e509df40-7c61-4495-8f90-04427a69eae9)

 ## Discover use cases
-Use cases are examples of how you can use services to show and analyze your data.
+**Use cases** are examples of how you can use services to show and analyze your data.
 They will give you a set up and which steps to follow to use the services.

 ![Use Cases](https://github.com/lifewatch/elab-documentation/assets/144227108/f32be554-cf11-4da3-a947-7d7ad4e8fb7d)